com-480-data-visualization/datavis-project-2022-syrinx/Milestone2.md

 ### Core Visualization

-Portrait View 1           |  Portrait View 2
-:-------------------------:|:-------------------------:
+The sketches for the portrait view of our visualization are presented below.
+The idea is to create a "memorial" of each victim.
+The schematic representation can be seen in Portrait View 1: name of the victim is in the center of the circle, with a picture of the victim if it is present in the dataset.
+The selected year is shown as a large circle (for now we have only data for 2018, if we get more data, a feature to select year will be added to the page).
+Smaller circles show the age.
+Age as smaller circles (each circle is a year)
+Date of death on the year circle (the position is based on the date) Cause of death as symbol next to the death date Country/State as right corner information (state shape) Race/Ethnicity as left corner information (each circle is a race/ethnicity) Portrait View 1           |  Portrait View 2 :-------------------------:|:-------------------------:
 ![Portrait View 1](./milestone_imgs/Portrait_view1.jpg "Portrait View 1")  |  ![Portrait View 2](./milestone_imgs/Portrait_view2.jpg "Portrait View 2")